 Professor Christina HONG

-Professor Christina Hong has been appointed as the President, of the Technological and Higher Education Institute (THEi).
-As the principal academic and administrative officer of THEi, the President provides strategic leadership and operational management of the Institute and is also responsible for promoting the Institute’s mission and profile through fostering strong academic partnerships and collaborations with academic, industry and employer groups both locally and internationally.
+Professor Christina Hong assumed office as the second President of the Technological and Higher Education Institute of Hong Kong (THEi) in January 2017.
+As the principal academic and administrative officer of THEi, Professor Hong provides strategic leadership and operational management of the Institute and is responsible for promoting the Institute’s mission and profile through fostering strong academic partnerships and collaborations with academic, industry and employer groups both locally and internationally.

-Christina brings an extensive background in educational leadership and management in Australia and New Zealand with an emphasis on effecting change management, building academic governance and quality, advancing student learning transformation and outcomes through educator capability development and a focus on industry partnerships, entrepreneurship and innovation.
+Professor Hong has a strong background in educational leadership with an emphasis on organisational change management, academic governance and quality, curriculum transformation, advancing student learning transformation and outcomes through educator capability development and a focus on industry partnerships, entrepreneurship and innovation.

 Prior to commencing with THEi, Professor Hong held senior executive leadership and high-level consultancy roles in the Australian and New Zealand tertiary sectors.
 Professor Hong has disciplinary expertise in the creative industries and in teacher education.
 She has led curriculum development, professional standards setting and assessment reform projects in the school and vocational and professional education and training sectors and has undertaken international consultancies, including visiting scholar appointments in the USA, the Republic of South Korea and Hong Kong.